reductstore/reductstore_agent/README.md

 * `logs` for `/rosout` and diagnostics

 Dynamic labels are extracted from published messages (e.g., mission metadata) and attached per record.

+## Running ReductStore

+To use this agent, you must have a running instance of ReductStore.
+You can start a local instance using Docker or install it via Snap or from binaries.
+Refer to the official guide for details: [ReductStore Getting Started Guide](https://www.reduct.store/docs/getting-started)

 ## Installing